 This is to certify that I have reviewed the indirect cost rate proposal submitted herewith and to the best of my knowledge and belief:

-All costs included in this proposal ___ [identify date] to establish billing or final indirect cost rates for ___ [identify period covered by rate] are allowable costs in accordance with the requirements of the federal award(s) to which they apply, and OMB Circular A-87, “Cost Principles for State, Local, and Indian Tribal Governments” (or OMB Circular A-122, “Cost Principles for Non-Profit Organizations” or OMB Circular A-21 “Cost Principles for Educational Institutions”).
+All costs included in this proposal [identify date] to establish billing or final indirect cost rates for [identify period covered by rate] are allowable costs in accordance with the requirements of the federal award(s) to which they apply, and 2 CFR Part 200 (Uniform Guidance).
 Unallowable costs have been adjusted for in allocating costs as indicated in the cost allocation plan.

-All costs included in this proposal are properly to federal awards on the basis of a beneficial or causal relationship between the expenses incurred and the agreements to which they are allocated in accordance with applicable requirements.
+All costs included in this proposal are properly allocable to federal awards on the basis of a beneficial or causal relationship between the expenses incurred and the agreements to which they are allocated in accordance with applicable requirements.
 Further, the same costs that have been treated as indirect costs have not been claimed as direct costs.
-Similar types of costs have been accounted for consistently and the federal government will be notified of any accounting changes that would affect the predetermined rate.
+Similar types of costs have been accounted for consistently and the federal government will be notified of any accounting changes that would affect the rate.

 I declare that the foregoing is true and correct:

-Governmental Unit:
+Entity Name:

 Signature:

-Name of Official:
+Printed Name of Official:

 Title: